 - The key is to consider what will happen when school or preschool begins.
 Most Agreements or Consent Custody Orders will not automatically change when the children begin school.
 Work with your Family Law Attorney in creating a mechanism to change of review the holiday and custody schedule upon enrollment.

 Factors to Consider in Holiday Custodial Schedules

-- Advisability of traveling on an actual holiday.
+- The advisability of traveling on an actual holiday

 Protecting your Privacy ~ Your privacy is our primary concern.
 At the Doyle Law Group, we understand the importance of protecting your privacy and will never share your contact information with a 3rd party.
 Contacting our law firm does not imply any form of attorney-client relationship.